veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Advanced Security Features/certificate-authentication.md

 openssl x509 -req -days 365 -sha256 -in node-$NODE_NAME-csr.pem -CA anka-ca-crt.pem -CAkey anka-ca-key.pem -CAcreateserial -out node-$NODE_NAME-crt.pem
 ```

-## Configuring the Controller & Registry with the CA Root certificate and enabling authentication
+## Configuring the Controller & Registry with the CA Root certificate and enable authentication

+> The CA_CERT is the authority that is used to validate the node certificates you'll pass in later.

 ### Installing for the Mac Controller & Registry